rudderlabs/rudderstack-docs/destinations/appcenter.md

 }
 ```

-then it will be sent to appcentre as
+then it will be sent to App Center as:

 ```javascript
 {